leifj/academia-category/academia-entity-category.md

 ----------------

-An identity provider MUST NOT be annotated with the academia entity category unless the identity provider is being operated by (or on behalf of and by contract with) at least one academic organisation.
+An identity provider MUST NOT be annotated with the academia entity category unless the identity provider is being operated by (or on behalf of and by contract with) at least one academic institution.

-Such an academic organization MUST be represented by a legal entity in good standing in the community of other academic organization, fulfilling at least one of the criteria below:
+Such an academic organisation MUST be represented by a legal entity in good standing in the community of other academic institution, fulfilling at least one of the criteria below:

-1. the organization is dedicated to education and research and which grants academic degrees at level 6 (or higher) according to ISCED 2011 [ISCED] or equivalent internationally recognized academic degree levels.
+1. the institution is dedicated to education and research and which grants academic degrees at level 6 (or higher) according to ISCED 2011 [ISCED] or equivalent internationally recognized academic degree levels.
-2. the organization is a research library or archive
+2. the institution is a research library or archive
-3. the organization is primarily dedicated to conducting research
+3. the institution is primarily dedicated to conducting research
-4. the organization is a teaching hospital
+4. the institution is a teaching hospital
-5. any organization explicitly denoted as an academic institution by a government entity in the jurisdiction where the claim of being an academic institution is made
+5. any institution explicitly denoted as an academic institution by a government entity in the jurisdiction where the claim of being an academic institution is made

 Note that the funding mechanism (private, public or mixed) is not a factor in the definition of an academic institution.
-For instance, privately funded research institutions are eligible for this entity category if they fulfill at least one of the criteria above.
+For instance, privately funded research institutions are eligible for this entity category if they fulfil at least one of the criteria above.

 3. Syntax
 ---------